EtoJules/LionGL/libs/SDL2-2.0.12/docs/README-ios.md

     int SDL_iPhoneSetAnimationCallback(SDL_Window * window, int interval, void (*callback)(void*), void *callbackParam);

-This will set up the given function to be called back on the animation callback, and then you have to return from main() to let the Cocoa event loop run.
+This will set up the given function to be called back on the animation callback, and then you have to return from main() to let the Cocoa m_event loop run.

-e.g.
+m_event.g.

     extern "C"
     void ShowFrame(void*)
     {
-        ... do event handling, frame logic and rendering ...
+        ... do m_event handling, frame logic and rendering ...
     }

     int main(int argc, char *argv[])